Estuary

-Every organization’s data goes through a complex journey every single day.
-It’s collected, moved, transformed, explored, and analyzed to inform business decisions.
-Along the way, it must be safeguarded from errors and checked for quality.
+Every organization’s data goes through a complex journey each day.
+It’s collected, moved, transformed, and analyzed to support business decisions.
+Along the way, data must be safeguarded against errors and checked for quality.

 But there’s more to it than that.

-In this post, we’ll dive into what exactly a data stack is, what makes one modern, and how data stacks will continue to modernize in upcoming years.
+In this post, we’ll explore what a modern data stack is, what makes it “modern,” and how it will continue to evolve.

 We’ll also cover an important decision you’ll need to make as you design your stack: whether to use open-source components.

-We begin with the overarching grandparent term: the technology stack, or tech stack.
-A tech stack is a combination of different technology systems used to build a product or service.
-This term generally applies to software development, but can be further categorized by specific functional area.
+We begin with the overarching concept: the technology stack (or tech stack).
+A tech stack is a combination of various technology systems used to build a product or service.
+Typically applied to software development, tech stacks can also be tailored to specific functional areas.

 Combining all of this, we can finally define the modern data stack.